-In this paper we will focus on configurations that are constrained by pairwise distances.
+In this article, we will focus on configurations that are constrained by pairwise distances.
 Such systems are commonly known as (bar-joint) frameworks.
-Since checking a framework for rigidity is in general very difficult (as it requires solving a system of quadratic equations), a common approach is to check for the linearized (and stronger) notion of rigidity known as "infinitesimal rigidity" (Section II-A).
+Since checking a framework for rigidity is in general very difficult (as it requires solving a system of quadratic equations), a common approach is to check for the linearized (and stronger) notion of rigidity known as "infinitesimal rigidity" (see Section II-A).

-The seminal work from [6] provided the first formal result showing that (minimal) infinitesimal rigidity (MIR) of the interaction network in a team of integrator agents is required to ensure that the gradient controller (locally) converges to the correct formation shape.
-In the Euclidean space \mathbb{R}^2 , MIR translates to having 2n-3 constraints, where n is the number of agents.
-Since the work of [6], there has been an explosion of research focusing on the formation control problem from a rigidity theory perspective; see the following for an overview [7]-[9].
-Within the controls community, the main concern of these works, however, focuses on understanding the resulting dynamics of the control strategies, with most efforts on the stability and convergence properties of these systems [10]-[12].
+The seminal work from [5] provided the first formal result showing that (minimal) infinitesimal rigidity (MIR) of the interaction network in a team of integrator agents is required to ensure that the gradient controller (locally) converges to the correct formation shape.
+In the Euclidean space $\mathbb{R}^2$ , MIR translates to having 2n-3 constraints, where n is the number of agents.
+Since the work in [5], there has been an explosion of research focusing on the formation control problem from a rigidity theory perspective; see the following for an overview [6], [7], [8].
+Within the controls community, the main concern of these works, however, focuses on understanding the resulting dynamics of the control strategies, with most efforts on the stability and convergence properties of these systems [9], [10], [11].
 In these works, the assumption of infinitesimal rigidity is taken as a kind of architectural requirement for solving the formation control problem.
 That is, there has not been a concerted effort to exploit results from rigidity theory to relax the infinitesimal rigidity assumption.
-In this paper, we will pursue this using recent advances in the rigidity analysis of symmetric frameworks.
+In this article, we will pursue this using recent advances in the rigidity analysis of symmetric frameworks.

 It is well understood in the rigidity community that there are many special configurations that can lead to unexpected flexibility (or rigidity).
 Symmetry often leads to such special configurations.
 An example in the plane is shown in Fig. 1.
-The graph is infinitesimally rigid (in fact, MIR) for almost all realisations as a framework in the plane.
+The graph is infinitesimally rigid (in fact, MIR) for almost all realizations as a framework in the plane.
 See the framework in Fig. 1(a), for example.
-However, if we place the vertices in the positions shown in Fig. 1(b), then the framework has three reflection symmetries (each of the reflections in the dashed mirror lines maps the framework onto itself) and it is continuously flexible, as indicated in Fig. 1(c).
+However, if we place the vertices in the positions shown in Fig. 1(b), then the framework has three reflection symmetries (each of the reflections in the dashed